Model minority: Effects of the stereotype

-Furthermore, the model minority image can be a threat to underachieving Asian American students' academic experience and educational advancement.
-It promotes invisibility and disguises the academic barriers and psychological problems students may encounter.
-This is problematic because it creates a barrier for educators to better understand and assist struggling students' educational and mental health needs in order to optimize students' academic experience and social emotional development.

 Asian Americans may also be commonly stereotyped by the general public as being studious, intelligent, successful, elitist, brand name conscious, yet paradoxically passive.
 As a result, Asian Americans have felt as though they have higher and unreasonable expectations due to their race.
 Also due to the model minority image, Asian American students are viewed as "problem-free" and academically competent students who can succeed with little support and without special services.
 This emphasis that Asian Americans are being denial by their racial reality because of the assumption that "Asians are the new Whites"; therefore, they are being dismissed by their intelligence and experiences.
 Thus, educators may overlook the instructional needs and psychological concerns of underachieving Asian American students.
 The model minority stereotype can also contribute to teachers' having a "blaming the victims" perspective.
 This means that teachers blame students, their culture, or their families for students' poor performance or misbehavior in school.
 This is problematic because it shifts responsibility away from schools and teachers and misdirects attention away from finding a solution to improve students' learning experience and alleviate the situation.
 Furthermore, the model minority stereotype has a negative impact on the home environment.
 Parents' expectations place high pressure on students to achieve, creating a stressful, school-like home environment.
 Parents' expressed worry and frustration can also place emotional burdens and psychological stress on students.

 Another result of Asian American's regarded as a model minority is limiting the amount of accepted applicants to certain colleges.